 Significance Statement (optional): Up to 120 words.

-Articles: Up to 7500 words (approximately 26 double-spaced pages), including the body text, acknowledgments, and appendixes.
-The word limit does not include the title page, abstract, references, captions, tables, and figures.
+Articles: Up to 7500 words, including the body text, acknowledgments, and appendixes.
+The word limit does not include the title page, abstract, significance statement, data availability statement, references, captions, tables, and figures.
 If a submission exceeds the word limit, the author must provide a justification for the length of the manuscript and request the Chief Editor’s approval of the overage.
 This request may be uploaded in a document with the "Cover Letter" item type or entered in the comment field in the submission system.

 |Margins||Margins must be approximately one inch (2.5cm).|